 STIs can affect your health and your ability to conceive.
 If there is any chance that either of you has an STI, it's important to get it diagnosed and treated before you get pregnant.
-STIs, including HIV, herpes, chlamydia, syphilis, gonorrhoea, hepatitis B and hepatitis C, can be passed on through sex with an infected person, especially if you don't use a condom.
+STIs, including HIV, herpes, clamydia, syphilis, gonorrhea, hepatitis B and hepatitis C, can be passed on through sex with an infected person, especially if you don't use a condom.
 Some STIs can be transmitted during sex without penetration.
 HIV, hepatitis B and hepatitis C can also be passed on by sharing equipment for injecting drugs.

-If you are HIV positive, you can pass the virus on to your baby during pregnancy, at birth or when breastfeeding.
+If you are HIV positive, you can pass the virus on to your baby during pregnancy, at birth or when breastfeeding (see box on page 52).